Why Microsoft Azure Is Your Company’s Best Bet for Cloud Deployment

 Finally, check this out for a feature-by-feature comparison.

-How to Call a Winner: Take Them for A Test Drive
+Microsoft Azure vs AWS: Take Them for A Test Drive

 When it comes down to it, only you can select a Cloud infrastructure vendor that will be right for your company.
 Use this comparison as an initial guide, but do your research and dig deeper to determine which platform can be customized to best suit your needs.
 Both Amazon and Azure have a ‘free’ service tier that allows you to take the solution for a test drive, so take advantage!
 Above all, be sure to consider productivity, user experience, and security as you make your decision.